MbinOrg/mbin/README.md

 ### Migrating?

-If you want to migrate from Kbin to Mbin (on bare metal), following the following easy steps (default branch is `main`):
+If you want to migrate from Kbin to Mbin (on bare metal), just follow the easy steps below (default branch is `main`):

 ```bash
 cd /var/www/your-instance